pimoroni/unicorn-hat/README.md

 ###RaspberryPi-NeoPixel-WS2812

-Note: Unicorn HAT is no longer based upon this library, but this information is included for posterity.
+Note: `unicornhat` is no longer based upon this library, but this information is included for posterity.

-Unicorn Hat was previously based upon a modified version of the ws2812 C driver from: https://github.com/626Pilot/RaspberryPi-NeoPixel-WS2812
+`unicornhat` was previously based upon a modified version of the ws2812 C driver from: https://github.com/626Pilot/RaspberryPi-NeoPixel-WS2812